Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Check out Carlsbad’s well-known upscale shopping plaza with stores including Lululemon, Apple, H&M, Anthropologie, and Urban Outfitters.

-The Forum of Carlsbad is an upscale and outdoor shopping center that is within driving distance from Carlsbad Village.
+The Forum of Carlsbad is an upscale and outdoor shopping center within driving distance from Carlsbad Village.
 Stores here include Lululemon, Apple, H&M, Anthropologie, and Urban Outfitters.

-They also have great dining options for lunch, dinner, and coffee, plus a local health-conscious grocery store.
-The Forum has exquisitely-designed mini play centers, great for kids and parents needing a travel break.
+It has great dining options for lunch, dinner, and coffee, plus a local health-conscious grocery store.
+The Forum has exquisitely designed mini play centers, great for kids and parents who need a break.

 Scenic Overlook of Carlsbad Village